 Beijing and The Great Wall

 Take advantage of a free day to explore Beijing as you wish.
 On an optional Hutong and Temple of Heaven excursion, you’ll explore the city’s ancient back alleys via rickshaw before enjoying lunch with a local family in their home.
 Last stop on this smarTours option: a visit to the Ming Dynasty masterpiece, the Temple of Heaven.

 After a short flight to Wuhan, we’ll transfer to Yichang in the western Hubei Province.
 This is the gateway to the Yangtze River Gorges.
 We’ll board our luxurious river cruiser later today and settle in our spacious cabins before setting sail late tonight.

 Victoria Cruises Premier Ship | Breakfast, Lunch, Dinner

 Arrive in Chongqing/Disembark Ship/Guilin

-We’ll bid farewell to river cruising in the mountain city of Chongqing, a modern river port with ancient history spanning 3,000 years.
-Our flight today takes us south to Guilin, home to the magnificent karst limestone formations, mist-covered hills and bamboo groves that have inspired Chinese art through the ages.
-In the afternoon, we’ll visit Reed Flute Cave, called “The Palace of the Natural Arts” for its stunning rock formations.
-(One even looks like the Statue of Liberty!)
-Lighting lends a magical, neon atmosphere to the cave.
-B/L Guilin Bravo Hotel (or similar)
+We’ll bid farewell to river cruising in the mountain city of Chongqing, a modern river port with an ancient history spanning 3,000 years.
+Delight in a visit to the Chongqing Zoo where you’ll see the adorable Giant Pandas.
+Later, board a high-speed train to Guilin, home to the magnificent karst limestone formations, mist-covered hills and bamboo groves that have inspired Chinese art through the ages.

 Guilin & Li River Cruise